konradowy/oaf/README.md

-For support or feedback, please contact: feedback@falkowski.pm
+For support or feedback, please contact: feedback at falkowski dot pm